Capital and income breeding

-Capital breeding and income breeding refer to the methods by which some organisms perform time breeding and use resources to finance breeding.
-In the models, capital breeders breed when they reach a threshold condition, which decreases throughout the breeding season.
-However, the original definition of a capital breeder has changed, with the more recent definition being organisms that use energy stores built up before reproduction to breed.
-This is in comparison to income breeders, who breed after certain levels, which do not change, of increase in condition are reached and who use energy gained during breeding to finance reproduction.
+Capital breeding and income breeding refer to the methods by which some organisms perform time breeding and use resources to finance their breeding.
+The former "describes the situation in which reproduction is financed using stored capital; [whereas the latter] [...] refers to the use of concurrent intake to pay for a reproductive attempt."

 Income breeders who are growing especially fast hold off the development of their offspring after a threshold is reached so they can produce more offspring, although this does not occur in slower growing income breeders.
 An organism can be both a capital and an income breeder; the parasitoid Eupelmus vuilletti, for example, is an income breeder in terms of sugars, but a capital breeder in terms of lipids.
 A different example of the interaction between capital and income breeding is found in Vipera aspis; although these snakes are capital breeders, they lay larger litters when food is abundant, which is a characteristic of income breeders.

 The dichotomy between income and capital breeders was introduced in 1980 by R. H. Drent and S. Daan to explain why birds usually laid their eggs later than the time that would maximize nestling survival for the population.

 Ectotherms are generally capital breeders, whereas endotherms rely on income breeding more often.
 This difference is likely due to the difference in maintenance costs, and thus in the energy that can be allocated to stores.